BBro2137/KulkiGUI/README.md

 >
 >
 > this is made for educational purposes only so dont actually exploit will ya?
+>
+> i personally have stopped using this back in june so things might be broken/unstable

 "you're so done i just got wallhacks" - said everybody after executing kulki gui